 How We Do It: Conduct & Ethics

 The Conduct & Ethics Committee, jointly chaired by Gareth Murphy and Alison Higgins, examines conduct matters covering behaviour, controls, oversight functions and methodologies across wholesale markets.
-The Committee has recently published a Transparency Draft on unauthorised trading and also re-examined front-office supervision in the light of developments in how supervision is conducted.
-Other areas of recent focus include how firms collect and use conduct and culture management information, and how the 3 Lines Model of defence can be applied more widely in risk management.
+The Committee has recently published a Statement of Good Practice on Unauthorised trading and also re-examined front-office supervision in the light of developments in how supervision is conducted.
+Other areas of recent focus include how firms collect and use conduct and culture management information, and how the 3 Lines Model can be applied more widely in risk management.

 “FMSB is a highly effective forum for bringing together senior practitioners from across wholesale markets to develop industry standards and guidance.
 Cross-industry collaboration on conduct and ethics continues to be of vital importance as markets evolve and is often a better approach than additional regulation.”